Healthcare Management and Leadership M.H.M.L.

 Admission Requirements

-• Students with a graduate degree from an accredited institution may be admitted without taking the GMAT or GRE exam.
+• Students with a graduate degree from an accredited institution may be admitted without taking the Watson Glaser Critical Thinking exam.

-Students without a professional or academic background in business may be required to complete up to 5 self-paced online prerequisite modules before enrolling in the MHML program.
+• Students without a professional or academic background in business may be required to complete up to five self-paced online prerequisite modules before enrolling in the M.H.M.L. program.
+These are not UAF courses and will not count toward the 30 required program credits.

 Roadmaps